ryyppy/rescript-promise/README.md

 - `reject` for creating a rejected promise
 - `catch` for catching any JS or ReScript errors (all represented as an `exn` value)
 - `then` for chaining functions that return another promise
+- `thenResolve` for chaining functions that transform the value inside a promise
 - `all` and `race` for running promises concurrently
 - `finally` for arbitrary tasks after a promise has rejected / resolved
 - Globally accessible `Promise` module that doesn't collide with `Js.Promise`